fbpx

 home loan pre-approval is not reliable

-Here at Hunter Galloway, we can help you with pre-approvals.
+Here at Hunter Galloway, we can help you with reliable pre-approvals.
 Get in touch with us.
+Once your pre-approval is in place, you can move on to the next stage.

 DO I HAVE A REAL PRE-APPROVAL (1)

-4. House price research
+4. House Price Research

 You could save 8-10% off the advertised price!

 When buying a house, there is no hard and fast way of determining the value of a property.
 The price is what the market is willing to pay.
-Therefore, all properties that are being sold on the market do not have a hard and fast set price like a loaf of bread in a supermarket.
+Therefore, all properties sold on the market do not have a hard and fast set price like a loaf of bread in a supermarket.

-Now, a useful figure you can use here is something called ‘vendor discounting.’
+So, recognising that the advertised price is NOT the final sale price will help you negotiate the house price with a real estate agent.
+A useful figure you can use here is something called ‘vendor discounting.’
 Vendor discounting is the difference between what a property is originally listed at and how much it sells for.
 It is usually listed as a percentage.
-For example, a property was listed for $500,000 but eventually sold for $450,000.
-The vendor discount, in this case, is 9%.
+For example, if a property was listed for $500,000 but eventually sold for $450,000, the vendor discount is 9%.

 Look at vendor discounting in your area.
 If people are giving bigger discounts, you can save 10% off the bat and offer a lot lower than the list price.
 If people are giving fewer discounts, it means it’s quite a brisk market, and you might need to offer exactly what they want.